This is the full post from StartupDigest: Hiring Hacks for Founders. Organized by StartupDigest University, the insider’s guide to the startup world.

 - Be organised, diligent and respectful on every touch point.
 Make sure that when you close that person they will want to work with you.

-- Design a hiring process that encourages a “yes”.
+- Design a labour hire process that encourages a “yes”.

 - Transparency on timing, compensation and equity.